-How to Discuss New IPO Stocks with Clients
+How to Discuss $HOOD and New IPO Stocks with Clients

-Is your client excited about new IPO stocks hitting the market, but you’re unsure about adding them to their portfolio?
+Is your client excited about new IPO stocks hitting the market like Robinhood (HOOD), but you’re unsure how to approach the conversation?
 Considering the fanfare around major IPOs, they can be hard to ignore — but it isn’t always easy to decide whether to invest in one or not.

 While the potential to win big on a new stock may be alluring to a client, there are some key considerations to make before investing.